uselesstechjunks/leetcode/docs/source/ml/basics.rst

 		* replacing expectation with sample average
 		* approximating the point :math:`X=x` with a neighbourhood :math:`N(x)` where :math:`|N(x)|=k`
+		* The parameter :math:`k` is chosen using model selection approaches.
+		* Usually the choice of :math:`k` determines the **roughness** of this model - larger values resulting in smoother model.
 	* In this case :math:`f(x)=\mathbb{E}_{Y|X}[Y|X=x]\approx\text{Avg}(y_i|x_i\in N(x))`
 	* The implicit assumption is that the function behaves locally constant around each point :math:`x`
 	* Therefore, it can be estimated with the average value of the target :math:`y_i` for each data point in the neighbourhood :math:`x_i`.